galetaire/cathousing/pages/posts/rainbow.md

 # Data sources

-Sources can be consulted [here](http://catalanhousing.galetaire.hns.to/methodology).
+All sources can be consulted [here](http://catalanhousing.galetaire.hns.to/methodology).